 On this site you can learn just about anything you want to know about apple cider vinegar.
 ACV has been used medicinally for millennium, as well as for a multitude of other things.
 You can learn what the "mother of vinegar" is here.
 If you'd like to learn how to make your own ACV from scratch, you can do that here too.
 You can even print the directions.

 ACV has been shown to heal everything from corns and calluses to acne to neutralizing the venom from jellyfish stings.
 Have a cold?
 Learn how to make the ancient Greek medicine called "Oxymel" here.
 It works great for loosening phlegm, not to mention relieving fatigue, sore throat, and much more.
 ACV is proven to shrink cancer tumors.
 It can lower cholesterol, help with weight loss and relieve sunburn.

 Raw, organic apple cider vinegar is truly a wondrous thing.
 But don't take our word for it!
 Studies have been done and are published so you can look them up for yourself, or simply read about them here.
 Source credits are at the bottom of each page.
-I'm telling you, we love the stuff. :)
+You'll be amazed at what ACV can do.